CUTheory/theory3/source/_posts/2013-11-22-dec-3-slash-4-assignment.markdown

 Before **8am on Tuesday, Dec.
 3**, go to the "Dec.
 3 'Mondnacht' assignment" file in the MUSC 2101 shared resources folder in Google Drive.
 Answer each question on your own or with a partner.
 (Be sure to provide your name with each response.)

+Before **class on Wednesday**, read through your classmates' responses on that document to prepare for class activities.

 Bring staff paper to class on Wednesday.